 Try to practice at the same times every day so it becomes part of your daily routine.
 This way you’re less likely to forget it or skip it because you’re too busy.

 Take your time learning a new piece of music and work hard to perfect it and get it just right.
 You’ll feel a sense of achievement and you’ll want to practice more.
 Go for the small wins; remember this is a lifelong habit and will get easier over time.

 Have Good Technique and Good Support

 The techniques for learning piano have come a long way since your grandmother was forced to sit for hours playing the same thing.
 Now it’s all about enjoying the experience and making it as easy as possible.

 When you need advice and support on your journey to master the piano, speak to us at the specialist piano store.

-We have three convenient locations in Sydney, so we’re never far away.
+We have convenient locations in Sydney, so we’re never far away.
 Call us in:

 Alternatively, contact us online for professional advice on new techniques and staying motivated.